 Scope of work

 The primary objective was to automate time and efforts consuming regression testing.
 When this task was fulfilled, it was decided to get down to automating other tests that covered scenarios of high business value.

-At that point, the A1QA test automation team was assigned to development automated tests to check the functionality that was delivering maximum business value.
+At that point, the a1qa test automation team was assigned to develop automated tests to check the functionality that was delivering maximum business value.

 After the thorough discussion, it was decided to start with the automation of localization testing, which was conducted regularly and covered 31 locales.